NORTH CAROLINA

 Funded by the State of North Carolina, Community College Grant is made available to North Carolina residents who demonstrate financial need and are enrolled at least half-time at North Carolina community colleges.

-Eligibility is based on their estimated family contribution (EFC) as determined by FAFSA.
-Full-time students whose federal EFC ranges from $1501 to $8,500 will receive awards on a sliding scale, subject to fund availability.
+Eligibility is based on their Student Aid Index (SAI) as determined by FAFSA.
+Full-time students with Student Aid Index (SAI) of 8,500 or less may receive awards on a sliding scale, subject to fund availability.

 Applicants must complete the Free Application for Federal Student Aid (FAFSA) on time.
 Consideration for funding is automatic once the FAFSA is filed.